HKU International Affairs Office

 • Copy of your Passport Information Page & Visa Label (affixed onto a blank page of passport) / HKID

-• It could be useful for your course enrolment.
+• It can be useful for your course enrolment.

-3. Costume that represents your home country or home institution
+3. Traditional attire representing your home country or home institution

-• This could come in handy when there are cultural events in HKU.
+• This can come in handy for attending cultural events at HKU.

-• Bring along your gym card (issued by sports institution or home institution), you could be exempted from taking gym training class before getting HKU gym card.
+• Bring along your gym card (issued by your sports institution or home institution) as it may exempt you from taking the gym training class before obtaining an HKU gym card.

 5. Petty Cash

-• You may need some cash to pay for train and taxi fares when arriving Hong Kong, prepare some HK dollars with you before your arrival.
+• You may need some cash to pay for train and taxi fares upon arriving in Hong Kong.
+Be sure to have some Hong Kong dollars with you before arrival.

 Orientation

-• Orientation for Non-local students will be held on the week before the semester starts.
-Please refer to CEDARS website for updates, online registration is required.
+• Orientation for non-local students will be held the week before the semester starts.
+Please refer to the CEDARS website for updates; online registration is required.

-• You are strongly encouraged to join the Orientation Day to help familiarise yourself with studying in Hong Kong and at HKU, and also to get to know some new friends!
+• You are strongly encouraged to join the Orientation Day to help familiarise yourself with studying in Hong Kong and at HKU, and also to get to meet some new friends!

 FAQ